 A. Yes.
 Students can buy their own apps, e-texts, or subscriptions, but that can only be done with a personal Gmail account, not with the Gmail account provided by the district.
 Students are cautioned that there may be differences between e-texts and print editions of texts, and should contact their teachers to be certain that they will be using the identical edition.
 Students should remember that the North Hunterdon-Voorhees District does not sanction or permit the illegal use of copy protected material, and that all texts (or applications) should come from legal sources.

-Q. Will students have email access on the device?
+Q. Do students have email access on the device?

 A. Yes.
-The District issued email address will be preconfigured in the device.
+The District issued email address is preconfigured in the device.

 Q. Does the device come with accessories?